Top 6 Medical Reasons for a Disability Denial

 Of course, people don't seek medical treatment for many reasons, even when they need it.
 Lack of health insurance is a common reason why people don't go to the doctor as often as they should.
 Even when covered partially by insurance, diagnostic tests such as MRIs and CT scans can be very expensive, which discourages people from using these important tools.
 Medications can be cost-prohibitive as well.
 Simply getting to the doctor's office can be difficult if you don't have access to a car, funds for a rideshare, or public transportation.

 When your medical record shows only a few visits to the doctor, Social Security can mistake not being able to afford or access treatment with not needing treatment.
-If you haven't been able to obtain medical treatment and Social Security denied your application due to insufficient evidence, it's important to let them know why you couldn't get treatment.
-The SSA can send you to an examination on their own dime—called a consultative examinationif they need more information about your medical conditions.
+If you haven't been able to obtain medical treatment and your application was denied due to insufficient evidence, it's important to let the SSA know why you couldn't get treatment.
+The agency can send you to a consultative examination if more information is needed about your medical conditions.

 Social Security wants to see that you've tried most, if not all, available medical remedies for your impairments before you file for disability benefits.
 Having a condition that's stubborn enough that you can't fix it medically, despite following your doctor's recommendations, strengthens your claim that the condition is preventing you from working.

-If your doctors have recommended a course of treatment that could help you feel better, and you don't follow their advice, Social Security will deny your claim based on failure to follow prescribed treatment.
-If you haven't tried a treatment, Social Security doesn't know whether it would have worked well enough for you to return to work.
+If your doctors have recommended a course of treatment that could help you feel better, and you don't follow their advice, the SSA will deny your claim based on failure to follow prescribed treatment.
+If you haven't tried a treatment, the agency doesn't know whether it would have worked well enough for you to return to work.

-5) Denial Due to Drug or Alcohol Abuse
+5) Drug or Alcohol Abuse Is Material to Your Claim

 Social Security doesn't award disability benefits based solely on drug or alcohol abuse (DAA) disorders.
-But if your medical record contains evidence of a struggle with DAA, Social Security won't go straight to a denial.
-Instead, the agency will look at your history to determine whether your DAA is "material" to the question of whether you're disabled.
+But if your medical record contains evidence of a struggle with DAA, the agency won't go straight to a denial.
+Instead, claims examiners will look at your history to determine whether your DAA is "material" to the question of whether you're disabled.
 Essentially, Social Security needs proof that you have an impairment that would prevent you from working even if drugs or alcohol weren't in the picture.

-Another way to establish that your medical condition exists independently of your substance use, especially if you're recently in recovery and don't yet have a period of sobriety, is to get statements from your healthcare providers.
-Their opinions can shed light on the limitations you have that are separate from drug and alcohol use.
-These professional opinions can help Social Security decide whether your drug or alcohol use is material to your claim.
+Another way to establish that your medical condition exists independently of your substance use, especially if you're recently in recovery and don't yet have a period of sobriety, is to get statements from your health care providers.
+Their opinions can shed light on the limitations you have that are separate from drug and alcohol use and help Social Security decide whether DAA is material to your claim.

 Social Security can't award you benefits if they can't find you!
 When you file your application for disability, you'll need to provide a mailing address, a phone number, and an email address (if you have one).
-This way, Social Security knows how to reach you if they need additional information or want to send you important forms.
-Disability claims examiners will make several attempts to reach you, but if they don't hear from you after a while, they can consider you a "lost claimant" and deny your claim.
+This way, the agency knows how to reach you if they need additional information or want to send you important forms.
+Claims examiners will make several attempts to reach you, but if they don't hear from you after a while, they can consider you a "lost claimant" and deny your claim.

-Social Security also needs your permission to release medical records that are vital to your application (SSA will send the signed forms to your medical providers).
+The SSA also needs your permission to release medical records that are vital to your application.
 The agency will send you a medical release form, and if you don't return it, they won't be able to obtain your records and will deny your claim.
-Social Security will also deny you if it schedules you for a consultative examination and you don't attend.
+You can also be denied if you're scheduled for a consultative examination and you don't attend.

-Fortunately, there's a lot you can do to help overcome a medical denial.
-It's important to regularly attend doctor's visits and to let the SSA know when you do.
+There's a lot you can do on your own to help overcome a medical denial.
+Regularly attend doctor's visits and to let the SSA know when you do.
 If your medical visits have been pretty sparse, it's best to start consistent treatment as soon as possible.
 If you're uninsured, try looking for sliding scale providers or free clinics in your area.
 Respond promptly to any communication from Social Security, and notify them if you've moved.

-Collecting and reviewing your medical record is a time-consuming process, and can be intimidating if you're doing it without any help.
-Consider getting an experienced disability lawyer or advocate on your side.
-They'll be able to sort through your records, request any that are missing, and deal with any evidence that can hurt your claim.
+Collecting and reviewing your medical records is a time-consuming process, however, and can be intimidating if you're doing it by yourself.
+Consider getting an experienced disability lawyer or nonattorney advocate on your side.
+Your representative will be able to sort through your records, request any that are missing, and deal with any evidence that can hurt your claim.
+Disability lawyers don't get paid unless (and until) you win your case, and many offer free consultations, so there's little risk in finding one near you who's a good fit for your needs.

 Boost Your Chance of Being Approved